-A lot of American drop zones have an FAA exemption to allow foreign visitors
+A lot of American drop zones have an FAA exemption to allow

 to jump kit that is not TSO'd.
 However the exemption issued to USPA drop

-zones specifically states that all repacking of parachutes used pursuant to this
+zones specifically states that all repacking of parachutes used pursuant

 exemption, by foreign parachutists must be performed in accordance with